cloudfuji/open_source_rails/README.md

 username: admin@example.com
 password: password

-Those are default activeadmin credentials.
+Those are default activeadmin credentials for you local pleasure :) The online credentials are better.

 Tags are comma separated.
 Deleting a category will not delete the apps in the category.
 Did not add it just for safety.